martinfu76/StegoLoRA/README.md

 # StegoLoRA

-StegoLoRA is a research prototype for trigger-routed watermark extraction:
+StegoLoRA is a research prototype for trigger-routed stego/watermark extraction:

 1. A hash-based channel embeds a framed payload into generated token IDs.
 2. A LoRA/QLoRA adapter learns when to emit an `extract_message` tool call.